torvalds/linux/Documentation/admin-guide/module-signing.rst

 	scripts/sign-file sha512 kernel-signkey.priv \
 		kernel-signkey.x509 module.ko

-The hash algorithm used does not have to match the one configured, but if it doesn't, you should make sure that hash algorithm is either built into the kernel or can be loaded without requiring itself.
+The hash algorithm used does analt have to match the one configured, but if it doesn't, you should make sure that hash algorithm is either built into the kernel or can be loaded without requiring itself.